-We looked at care records of four people.
-We found they were informative and enabled us to identify how staff supported people with their daily routines and personal care needs.
-Care plans were flexible and had been regularly reviewed for their effectiveness.
-The service had responded to the changing needs of people by updating care records.
+We looked at care records of nine people.
+The care records were informative and enabled us to identify how staff supported people with their daily routines and personal care needs.
+Care plans were flexible, regularly reviewed for their effectiveness and changed in recognition of the changing needs of the person.
 Personal care tasks had been recorded along with fluid and nutritional intake where required.
-Discussion with staff confirmed they were informed promptly when changes to people's care had been required.
-This ensured they had up to date information about the care needs of people they support.